 The purpose of the Childhood National Immunization Coverage Survey is to collect information on national immunization coverage for vaccines administered to children and pregnant women.

 The purpose of the Childhood National Immunization Coverage Survey (CNICS) is to collect information on national immunization coverage for vaccines administered to children and pregnant women.
 The survey is intended to:

-- Determine if children are immunized in accordance with recommended immunization schedules for publicly-funded vaccines
+- Determine whether children and pregnant women are vaccinated in accordance with recommended immunization schedules for publicly funded vaccines;

-- Provide the World Health Organization and the Pan American Health Organization with estimates of national immunization coverage for diphtheria-pertussis-tetanus (DPT) and for measles-mumps-rubella (MMR) and other vaccines for children
+- Provide the World Health Organization and the Pan American Health Organization with estimates of national vaccine coverage for childhood vaccines such as those against measles, diphtheria, pertussis, tetanus and polio;

 - Children and youth